Katherine Jackson

-Katherine Esther Jackson (née Scruse; born May 4, 1930) is the matriarch of the Jackson family of entertainers that includes her children Michael and Janet Jackson.
+Katherine Esther Jackson (née Scruse; (Note: Although Katherine was born with the surname Screws, her father altered the surname in 1934 to Scruse.
+On further records up until her marriage to Joe Jackson, she was listed as Scruse.) born May 4, 1930) is the matriarch of the Jackson family of entertainers that includes her children Michael and Janet Jackson.
 Michael dedicated his sixth studio album Thriller (1982) to her.
 Janet did the same with her fourth studio album Rhythm Nation 1814 (1989).
-In 1985, acknowledging the positive impact on her children's successful music careers, national urban magazine Essence honored her as "Mother of the Year".
+In 1985, acknowledging the positive impact on her children's successful music careers, Essence magazine honored her as "Mother of the Year".

 Early life

-Jackson was born as Katherine E. Screws in Clayton, Alabama on May 4, 1930, the elder daughter of Martha (née Upshaw; December 14, 1907 – April 30, 1990) and Prince Albert Scruse (October 16, 1907 – January 21, 1997).
-Jackson contracted polio at age two, which left her with a noticeable limp.
+Jackson was born Katherine Esther Screws on May 4, 1930, in Clayton, Alabama, the elder daughter of Martha (née Upshaw; December 14, 1907 – April 30, 1990) and Prince Albert Scruse (October 16, 1907 – January 21, 1997).
+She contracted polio at age two, which left her with a noticeable limp.
 In 1934, her father changed his surname from Screws to Scruse and renamed her Katherine Esther Scruse.

-As a child, Jackson aspired to become an actress or a country singer, but was dismayed to find no notable Black country stars.
+As a child, Jackson aspired to become an actress or a country singer, but was discouraged by the absence of notable Black country performers.
 Her parents divorced when she was still a child.
 She attended Washington High School in East Chicago, Indiana, where she joined the school band and school orchestra.

 Matriarch of the Jackson family

-In 1947, Scruse met Joseph "Joe" Jackson, a fellow resident of East Chicago, Indiana, and they began to date after Jackson obtained an annulment of his earlier marriage.
-After dating for a year, Scruse and Jackson married on November 5, 1949.
-In January 1950 they purchased a house on 2300 Jackson Street in Gary, Indiana that had just two bedrooms, a living room, a kitchen, and a small utility room for the washing machine and freezer.
-Their sons slept in bunk beds in one bedroom, Jackson and Joe in the other, and their daughters in the living room.
-From 1950 to 1966, ten children were born to them, including Brandon Jackson, who was the twin of Marlon but died a few hours after their birth.
-Those children are:
+In 1947, Scruse met Joseph "Joe" Jackson, a fellow resident of East Chicago, Indiana, and they began dating after Jackson obtained an annulment of his earlier marriage.
+After a year of courtship, Scruse and Jackson married on November 5, 1949.
+In January 1950, they purchased a house at 2300 Jackson Street in Gary, Indiana for $8,500, which had two bedrooms, a living room, a kitchen, and a small utility room for the washing machine and freezer.
+Their sons slept in bunk beds in one bedroom, Katherine and Joe in the other, and their daughters in the living room.

+From 1950 to 1966, ten children were born to them, including Brandon Jackson, the twin of Marlon, who died a few hours after their birth.
+Their children are: